Only Flush the Three Ps: Pee, Poo and Toilet Paper

-The wastewater system (sanitary sewer), contains service lines that flow from your property, to main sewer lines in the street, and eventually to the water reclamation facility where it’s cleaned and released back into the Poudre River.
-These pipes carry the water from your showers, toilets and sinks, which can become blocked if not properly maintained.
+The wastewater system contains service lines that flow from your property to main sewer lines in the street, and eventually to the water reclamation facility where it’s cleaned and released back into the Poudre River.
+These pipes carry water from your showers, toilets and sinks, which can become blocked if not properly maintained.

 Learn about customer responsibility and service line repairs.